 Below you will find details of the latest odds for the 2022 version of the PDC World Darts Championship.

 |Michael van Gerwen||4/1||William Hill|

 |Dimitri van den Bergh||16/1||bet365|

-So, which out of the many betting sites in the UK is the best for coverage of the PDC World Darts Championship?
+So, which out of the many betting sites available in Ireland is best for coverage of the PDC World Darts Championship?
 Which has the most markets, the best odds or the most payment methods?
 There’s actually not much to choose between them, so we’ve decided upon specific, important categories and then chosen a specific sportsbook for each.
 We look at the best darts betting sites, the leading spread betting sportsbooks and the top betting exchanges too.

 For the best site overall when it comes to betting on the PDC World Darts Championship, we are going to have to go for William Hill - and that’s mainly because William Hill are the sponsors of the event!
 They are also the one of the most popular and longest-established betting sites out there.
 Watch out for PDC World Championship specials, which they are bound to offer as they’re sponsoring the whole thing!

 Getting the most money possible back from your winning bets is crucial, so you will want to find a site that has the most competitive odds.
 For this category, we are going to go for bet365.
 This company constantly checks the odds offered by their competitors and makes appropriate adjustments, so their Darts World Championship odds are the best at the very least!